chandan07cse/Elham/README.md

  that port to ngrok

 # Elham Production Deployment
-- Don't worry it also supports any repo(Github,Gitlab,Bitbucket....) and any CI (Jenkins) and any server(Linux Ditro. preferred) in deployment.
+- Don't worry it also supports any repo(Github,Gitlab,Bitbucket....) and any CI (Jenkins) and any server(Linux Distro. preferred) in deployment.